v-novaltd/LCEVCdecJS/docs/coding_style.md

 ## Public, private and exported functions

-To ensure the minifier work as intended we should use the following rules for names regarding the type of the member.
+To ensure the minifier works as intended we should use the following rules for names regarding the type of the member.
 Every member that starts with an underscore is going to be mangled.